segmentio/segment-docs/src/connections/sources/source-functions.md

 ### Permissions

-The permissions required to create and manage a Destination Function are separate from those required to enable it on a source.
+The permissions required to create and manage a Source Function are separate from those required to enable it on a source.

 Currently, you must be a **Workspace Owner** in order to create, edit or delete a function.